-- 1. Inverters and generators shall be set back a minimum of 400 feet from the boundary of the Property. - 2.
-No structure, improvement, or equipment, including but not limited to, solar arrays and supporting structures, shall be located within 350 feet of any property on which a residence is currently located.
-This shall not apply to construction or maintenance equipment, which is temporary in nature, during the periods when it is actively being used during construction or maintenance activities. - 3.
+- 1. The Spotsylvania Solar Energy Center Landscape, Revegetation and Management Plan prepared by sPower dated December 14, 2018 is incorporated by reference herein, except as superseded by other conditions of this Special Use Permit. - 2.
+Inverters and generators shall be set back a minimum of 400 feet from the boundary of the Property. - 3.
+No structure, improvement, or equipment, including but not limited to, solar arrays and supporting structures, shall be located within 350 feet of any property boundary on which a residence is currently located or is platted or master planned for residential use and not owned by the Applicant.
+This shall not apply to construction or maintenance equipment, which is temporary in nature, during the periods when it is actively being used during construction or maintenance activities. - 4.
 The minimum setback of any structure, improvement, or equipment, including but not limited to, inverters, generators, and solar arrays and supporting structures, from any VDOT right-of-way shall be fifty (50) feet.
-This shall not apply to construction and maintenance equipment which is temporary in nature during the periods when it is actively being used during construction or maintenance activities. - 4.
-Fencing, berms, landscaping, access roads, bridges, above-ground utility poles are exempt from these setbacks. - 5.
+This shall not apply to construction and maintenance equipment which is temporary in nature during the periods when it is actively being used during construction or maintenance activities. - 5.
+Fencing, berms, landscaping, access roads, bridges, above-ground utility poles are exempt from these setbacks. - 6.
 No trees shall be removed from any fifty (50) foot setback area or fifty (50) foot preserved buffer as shown on the GDP except for the removal of non-native species (which is anything not included in the native species list in the County's Design Standards Manual (DSM)), hand-clearing for safety or the removal of dead or dying trees, or any clearing necessary for ingress/egress or infrastructure connectivity.